bazelbuild/bazel/site/docs/skylark/aspects.md

 [`ctx.rule.attr`](lib/ctx.html#rule).
 It can examine providers that are provided by the target to which it is applied (via the `target` argument).

 Aspects are required to return a list of providers.
-In this example the aspect does not provide anything, so it returns an empty list.
+In this example, the aspect does not provide anything, so it returns an empty list.

 ### Invoking the aspect using the command line